 When faced with potential change, the response should be calm and rational.
-The risks associated with the change should be associated with the change should be identified, a range of responses should be developed, and an informed choice should be made about the eventual response.
+The risks associated with the change should be identified, a range of responses should be developed, and an informed choice should be made about the eventual response.
 It is vital that decision making processes are clear.
 Some changes require almost immediate action by the management of the organisation, whereas others can and should have far greater involvement of the wider work force in seeking solutions.
 In any case, truthful and ongoing communication with workers is of the essence (see also section 4.6).